GSA/fpki-guides/_tools/cite-guide.md

 1. Ensure proper functionality of respective system changes prior to deploying them in a production environment.
 2. Identify and resolve technical issues across FPKI Partners, and

-The FPKI Community can use CITE to evaluate PKI or application changes in a test environment that mimics the production FPKI hierarchy and test potential interoperability issues before those changes are deployed to the FPKI.
+The FPKI Community can use CITE to evaluate PKI or application changes in a test environment that mimics the production FPKI hierarchy and test potential interoperability issues before those changes are deployed to the FPKI. <br>

 ## Document Scope